Easy Guide to Forward Mail with USPS?

 How to get a Virtual Mailbox?

-With PostScan Mail, you can sign up for a virtual mailbox and choose from a P.O Box or a virtual street address.
-Being one of the best virtual mail services, you have over 20 locations to choose from nationwide.
+With PostScan Mail, you can sign up for a virtual mailbox and choose either a virtual street address or a PO box.

-You’ll be able to log into your account and control your mail online without needing to go to your mailbox or the Post Office.
-Offering different options to choose from, you can scan, forward, shred and recycle, or archive any mail piece.
+We also provide you with options to choose from; you can scan, forward, shred, recycle, or archive any of your mails.
 Once the mail request is sent in, it’ll be handled.